CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: It stands for Java Script Object Notation

 Why are JSON formats important?

- - Answer:
+ - Answer: Its important because its a tool that can share data like audio and video

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

  - Answer:
+ The perfect hamburger
+ # experimentationData = {

+#  "cheese" : "American",
+#  "meat : "medium rare",
+#  "sauce" : "mayonese",
+#  "bud" : Pan pepin,

+# }

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: The difference is that serialization converts an object into string, and deserialization does the opposite it converts string into object.

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: I found that data persistence is the continuance of an effect after its cause is removed.

 Type down any class notes below this sentence: